Flourish

 Since 2017

-Starting in 2017, Flourish is an ongoing school holiday art programme for families in North Kensington and Wembley with primary school-aged children.
-It offers a space for families to get creative and enjoy learning new skills with professional artists.
+Flourish is a free school holiday art programme for families in North Kensington and Wembley with primary school-aged children.
+It provides a welcoming space for families to be creative, play together, and learn new skills with professional artists.

-The initiative began as a one-off eco-art project funded by the Westway Trust, however, following the devastating Grenfell Tower fire, the need for a safe, creative and family-friendly space for local people to come together was evident.
-Over time the project has developed, and we invite a broad range of artists to respond to a different theme each holiday, enabling families to explore what art is and can be.
+Flourish began as a one-off eco-art project funded by the Westway Trust.
+Following the Grenfell Tower fire, the need for a safe, creative space for families became clear, and the programme developed into a regular initiative.
+Each holiday, a broad range of artists lead sessions that explore different themes, encouraging families to engage with art in new ways.

 Two children working on a large collaborative wall painting including a sun and bird.